eddiejaoude/opensource-first-presentation/README.md

         - [ ] No need to install dependencies manually
         - [ ] Correct versions - Java, PHP etc
         - [ ] Lower the barrier to entry
+    - [ ] Never make changes to 3rd party source code in your project
 - [ ] Also good for future jobs / employers to see your work
 - [ ] Git flow's branching model
     - [ ] Branching is amazing, but must be short lived!